 - District Policy Exemplar: Academic Support

-In this section, school leaders and teachers will find detailed guidance on developing a practical and prioritized system of learning standards.
+In this section, school leaders and teachers will find detailed guidance on developing a practical and prioritized system of learning competencies.

 - A Practical System of Standards